-To create a financial nest egg at the outset try a sausage sizzle.
+To create a financial nest egg at the outset, try a sausage sizzle.
 If the venue suits and you can get support from a nearby group, add a fighter auction!

-To find the halls in your area try your local library, council community centre or Citizen's Advice Bureau may have a list.
+To find the halls in your area, try your local library, council community centre or Citizen's Advice Bureau.
 Or try schools, the web, etc.

-See the recruitment discussion and ideas on this web page: http://jducoeur.org/Justin/provhand.html
+See the recruitment discussion and ideas partway down on this web page: http://jducoeur.org/Justin/provhand.html